webplatform/docs/guides/lesser-known_semantic_elements/index.md

 The <code>&lt;kbd&gt;</code> element indicates input from the user interacting with the computer.
-Although this is traditionally keyboard input (hence the “kbd” contraction used) it should also be used to indicate other types of input, such as spoken voice.
+Although this is traditionally keyboard input (hence the "kbd" contraction) it should also be used to indicate other types of input, such as spoken voice.

 == Variables ==

 The <code>&lt;var&gt;</code> element is used to indicate variables in textual content.
-This can include algebraic mathematical expressions or within programming code.
+This can include variables in algebraic mathematical expressions or within programming code.
 For example:

 <syntaxhighlight lang="html5"><p>The value of <var>x</var> in